huggingface/hub-docs/docs/hub/spaces-getting-started.md

 ![Viewing a brand new Hugging Face Space](/docs/assets/hub/spaces-blank-space.png)

 Under the hood, Spaces stores your code inside a git repository, just like the model and dataset repositories.
-Thanks to this, the same tools we use for the all the [other repositories on the Hub](./repositories-main.md) (`git` and `git-lfs`) also work for Spaces.
+Thanks to this, the same tools we use for all the [other repositories on the Hub](./repositories-main.md) (`git` and `git-lfs`) also work for Spaces.

 Each Spaces environment is limited to 16GB RAM and 8 CPU cores.
 Individuals and Organization [subscribers](https://huggingface.co/pricing) (Lab, Startup, and Enterprise) can access Spaces with one T4 GPU on a case-by-case basis.
 Please email us at **website at huggingface.co**.